UMass club hockey falls to NYU 3-2 in first game back from vacation

 Torrico credits Walker with the reason UMass stayed in the game.

-NYU got on the board first off the stick of freshman forward Brandon Ritchey who scored from the right faceoff dot from a feed by junior forward Michael Conslato in the first period.
+NYU got on the board first in the first period off the stick of freshman forward Brandon Ritchey who scored from the right faceoff dot off a feed by junior forward Michael Conslato.

-Violet junior defenseman Charles Arsenescu took the initial shot from beyond the blue line and was stopped by Walker, but Walker lost the puck.
-Conslato found it and fed it across to Ritchey who ripped the shot and scored top shelf on Walker.
+Junior defenseman Charles Arsenescu took the initial shot from beyond the blue line and was stopped by Walker, but the goalie lost the puck.
+Conslato found it and fed Ritchey who ripped a shot and scored top shelf on Walker.

-Leading 1-0 after the first period, NYU scored again in the second with a goal from Arsenescu from the right faceoff dot—giving the Violets a 2-0 lead.
+Leading 1-0 after the first period, NYU scored again off the stick of Arsenescu from the right faceoff dot — giving the Violets a 2-0 lead.

-Eleven minutes later, UMass sophomore forward Cam Fisher was sent to the penalty box for cross-checking.
+11 minutes later, UMass sophomore forward Cam Fisher was sent to the penalty box for crosschecking.
 NYU sophomore forward John Kowalewski scored 36 seconds into the power play, putting the Violets up 3-0.

 Coming into next weekend’s games, DeFazio had a simple message for his team.

-“I’m telling them don’t take anything for granted,” DeFazio said.
-“The regular season could be it, we have to have a good week of practice, have to put some wins together or that’s it.
+“I’m telling them don’t take anything for granted,” he said.
+“The regular season could be it.
+We have to have a good week of practice, have to put some wins together or that’s it.
 Florida Gulf Coast will be your last games and it’ll be nothing more than a vacation.”